- Support & Contacts

 In most cases it is much faster and easier to find an error in the code or the ways to optimize the performance using a debugger and a profiler than through the use of numerous print statements.

-The ARM (Allinea) DDT and MAP user guide can be found at https://developer.arm.com/docs/101136/latest/arm-forge .
-Video tutorials are available at https://developer.arm.com/tools-and-software/server-and-hpc/arm-architecture-tools/arm-forge/videos .
+The ARM DDT and MAP user guides and tutorials can be found at https://developer.arm.com/tools-and-software/server-and-hpc/help

-The Allinea Software Blog has various articles on how to best utilize the Allinea tools, such as how to fix dangling pointers or debug mixed Python and Fortran codes.
+The Arm forum and blog pages have various articles on how to best utilize the Allinea tools, such as how to fix dangling pointers or debug mixed Python and Fortran codes.

 Note that even though DDT and MAP support GPU languages, such as HMPP, OpenMP Accelerators, CUDA and CUDA Fortran, we don't have a license to use DDT and MAP on the GPUs.

-Note than we have perpetual Allinea license, so you can continue using Allinea tools even when we no longer have support.
+Note than we have perpetual ARM/Allinea license, so you can continue using ARM/Allinea tools even when we no longer have support.

 Starting DDT and MAP

-To use DDT and MAP load allinea module:
+To use DDT and MAP load arm module:

 Next check whether your desktop computer accepts X connections.
 Issue